 FOGO bins accept food and garden waste together.
-They will be collected fortnightly and their contents hot-composted to produce soil conditioner products for improving soil, growing healthy gardens and supporting food production.
+They will be collected weekly for Businesses and fortnightly for residents and their contents hot-composted to produce soil conditioner products for improving soil, growing healthy gardens and supporting food production.

 What happens to the material after it is collected?

-I don’t have a Green Bin – what does this mean for me?
+I don’t have a Lime Green Lid Bin – what does this mean for me?

-You can purchase a new Green Bin today and start using it for your garden waste materials.
+You can purchase a new 240 Litre Lime Green Lid Bin today and start using it for your garden waste materials.
 The bins are available from Wardles Garbage Contractors, or any of the hardware stores in the area.
-Then from 1st July 2021, you can start including all your loose food scraps in addition to garden waste materials playing your part in securing a sustainable future for the Copper Coast.
+Then from FOGO implementation date, you can start including all your loose food scraps in addition to garden waste materials playing your part in securing a sustainable future for the Copper Coast.

 What can I put in my Green Bin?

-You can put much more than just fruit and veg in your FOGO bin.
+You can put much more than just fruit and vegetable in your FOGO bin.
 We accept: